hclcnx/cnx-custom-theme/README.md

 - Screen shots of the issue.
 - Tag the issue with environment, app, and type.

-### Updates will be published
+### Updates
-Updates will be released here to address style issues and to include enhancements when possible.
-Examples of 'style fixes' typically include updates so that elements of the page are not cut off, misaligned, inconsistent, or missing.
-Updates will apply to Cloud and On-premises Connections, unless otherwise noted.

-Updates are not guaranteed to be published on a set schedule, however we strive to push out updates every month to two months.
-When an update it released you can see what was included in the [Update History](https://ibmcnxdev.github.io/cnx-custom-theme/updatehistory.html) page.
+Updates will be released here periodically.
+When an update it released you can see what was included in the [Update History](https://git.cwp.pnp-hcl.com/ics-design/periscope/blob/master/docs/periscope/updatehistory.md) page.